Internet Marketing Advice by Mark J. Welch (Copyright © 2007)

-Types of Affiliates
+Types of Affiliates (Web Publishers)

 Most merchants find it useful to divide prospective and current affiliates into major categories, which usually have different performance characteristics and concerns.